Why anyone would want to read about my life is a bit of a mystery to me, but

 one really cannot blame her.
 She is so stately and beautiful while I (try as I

 might) am very down-to-earth and certainly not, shall we say, 'conventionally handsome.'

-I feel like I've tried everything to make her love me--when my normally playful attitude didn't work, I tried playing it sophisticated.
-I lavish attention upon her, and am perhaps overly affectionate and trying a bit too hard.
-I guess I shouldn't feel too bad about it.
-David (the Prince of Wales), who has just married Grand Duchess Olga, seems to be having not much more success than I, although he certainly is better-looking than I am.
-In fact, only Marie's husband--a commoner, interestingly enough--seems to have had any luck in making his grand duchess happy; of course, they married for mutual love, so that rather explains that.
+I feel like I tried everything to make her love me--when my normally playful attitude didn't work, I tried playing it sophisticated.
+I lavished attention upon her, and am perhaps overly affectionate and trying a bit too hard.
+Perhaps these Romanov woman are not so easy to please.
+David (the Prince of Wales), who has married Tatiana's elder sister Grand Duchess Olga, seems to be having not much more success than I, although he certainly is better-looking than I am.
+In fact, only Grand Duchess Marie's husband--a commoner, interestingly enough--seems to have had any luck in making his grand duchess happy; of course, they married for mutual love, so that rather explains that.